molguin92/resume/resume.md

 ### NIC Chile Research Labs, Chile | Researcher and Software Developer | 08/2015 - 08/2017

-* Built a simulator for Intelligent Transportation Systems in C++.
+* Built a simulator for Intelligent Transportation Systems in C++, integrating OMNeT++ with a traffic simulator.
 Awarded an engineering degree for this work.

 ## Skills